temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(f) Refund of payroll taxes.**—Section 3101 of the Internal Revenue Code of 1986 is amended by adding at the end the following new subsection:

-"(d) Refund of taxes collected after enactment of Economic Liberty and Fiscal Integrity Act of 2025.—
+"(d) Refund of taxes collected after enactment of Economic Liberty and Federal Renewal Act of 2025.-

-"(1) **In general.**—All taxes imposed by this section with respect to wages received after the date of the enactment of the Economic Liberty and Fiscal Integrity Act of 2025 and before January 1, 2026, shall be refunded quarterly to the employee and employer, as applicable, in equal shares.
+"(1) **In general.**-All taxes imposed by this section with respect to wages received after the date of the enactment of the Economic Liberty and Federal Renewal Act of 2025 and before January 1, 2026, shall be refunded quarterly to the employee and employer, as applicable, in equal shares.

 "(2) **Administration.**—The Secretary shall establish procedures for such refunds, including direct deposit or check issuance, not later than 90 days after the date of enactment of such Act.".